openstack/releases/doc/source/reference/process.rst

      $ ./list_unreleased_changes.sh stable/newton $(list-repos --tag release:cycle-with-rc) 2>&1 | tee unreleased.log

-7. After the deadline for final release candidates has passed, create stable branches for cycle-with-intermediary projects that did not have any change merged over the cycle.
-Those branches should be created from the last available release.
+#.
+Propose stable/$series branch creation for deliverables that have not
+   requested it yet.

-8. As soon as the last release candidate is tagged and the freeze period is entered, use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for projects using the cycle-with-rc model.
+#.
+As soon as the last release candidate is tagged and the freeze
+   period is entered, use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for projects using the cycle-with-rc model.

-9. Ask liaisons and PTLs of milestone-based projects to review and +1 the final release proposal from the previous step so their approval is included in the metadata that goes onto the signed tag.
+#.
+Ask liaisons and PTLs of milestone-based projects to review and +1
+   the final release proposal from the previous step so their approval is included in the metadata that goes onto the signed tag.

-10. The week before final release test the release process using the openstack/release-test repository.
+#.
+The week before final release test the release process using the
+   openstack/release-test repository.

-11. Notify the documentation team that it should be safe to apply their process to create the new release series landing pages for docs.openstack.org.
+#.
+Notify the documentation team that it should be safe to apply
+   their process to create the new release series landing pages for docs.openstack.org.
 Their process works better if they wait until most of the projects have their stable branches created, but they can do the work before the final release date to avoid having to synchronize with the release team on that day.

 Final Release
 =============